auryreyes/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

   osTicket is now set up.
-The following lesson will demonstrate how to submit and respond to tickets.This will help you gain confidence and skill.
+The following tutorial will demonstrate how to submit and respond to tickets.This will help you gain confidence and skill.
 The ticketing system is vital in the Help Desk profession.